RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/collection-object-form.md

 ## To create a new Preparation for an existing Collection Object

-Search for the existing Collection Object using a Query (https://github.com/RBGE-Herbarium/RBGE-Herbarium.github.io/blob/main/queries.md#checking-for-an-existing-collection-object-httpsherb-rbgespecifycloudorgspecifyquery90).
+Search for the existing Collection Object using a [Query](https://github.com/RBGE-Herbarium/RBGE-Herbarium.github.io/blob/main/queries.md#checking-for-an-existing-collection-object-httpsherb-rbgespecifycloudorgspecifyquery90).

 If the **Collection Object already exists**, open the record and click **Edit** at the bottom right of the Collection Object form.